Julius Herman Boeke: Imprisonment, postwar scholarship

 During the Second World War, Boeke took part in the Leiden resistance.
-In 1941, he published his work National Socialist State Household, which criticized the National Socialist Movement.
-As a result, he was fired and deported to Buchenwald Concentration Camp.
+In 1941, he published his work National Socialist State Household, which criticized the economic theories of the National Socialist Movement.
+As a result, he was fired and deported to Buchenwald Concentration Camp and next he was interned in various camps for the Dutch elite in the Netherlands.
+He was released in September 1944.

 He survived the war and was reappointed as professor.

 He returned to Indonesia, to help with the reconstruction of the University of Indonesia, but an accident required his return to Leiden, as well as a period of convalescence.
 He ultimately resumed his activities at Leiden University.
 During academic year 1951-1952 he held the position of rector magnificus.
 He officially retired in 1955 to take a new teaching assignment.

 He died on 9 January 1956 after a brief illness.